amandamarkee/spidroins/README.md

 1) Raw Read Quality Control with FastQC
 2) Whole Genome Assembly with Hifiasm
 3) Assembly Quality Control with BUSCO and assemblystats.py
-4) Putitive Spidroin Identification with BLASTx
+4) Putitive Spidroin Identification with BLASTx and Excel
-5) Spidroin Extraction with Geneious
+5) Spidroin Extraction with Samtools
-6) Annotation of Intron/Exon Boundaries with IGV and Geneious
+6) Annotation of Intron/Exon Boundaries with IGV and Sequencher